How to Get Started with an Industrial Marketing Strategy in 2026

 Once your website house is in order, it’s important to actively pursue getting it in front of the right people.
 “If you build it, they will come” may have worked in the very, very early days of websites and SEO, but today’s industrial marketing strategy needs to include a considered plan that uses information about your positioning and target audiences to draw in people who are likely to be interested in, and ultimately buy, your services.

 Industrial SEO shares many commonalities with “regular SEO,” but just as with your offerings and audiences, there are additional complexities and nuances.
-Where much of the SEO world focuses on driving traffic and writing content around keywords that have high volume and low competition, in industrial SEO, there’s a good chance that those high-volume, low-competition keywords will be much too broad to truly apply to your business.
+GEO (“Generative Engine Optimization” is a fresh term gaining traction to refer to optimizing for AI or LLM-driven search; many SEO best practices fuel GEO search visibility, but there are nuanced strategies for GEO visibility as well.
+Much of the traditional B2C SEO world has focused on driving traffic and writing content around keywords that have high volume and low competition, in industrial SEO and GEO, there’s a good chance that those high-volume, low-competition keywords will be much too broad to truly apply to your business.
 Key takeaways and strategies for industrial digital marketing and SEO include many of the basic SEO principles, with a lot of additional specificity:

 1. Clearly define SEO topics that fit your sales and marketing mission